Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 	:width: 770

 * Select a directory.
-Here we will simply select the *tulip* directory and let Tulip generate a tree layout automatically.
-By default (see `Preferences <gui.html#preferences>`_), Tulip will display the corresponding *Spreadsheet View* on the left, and a *Node Link Diagram view* on the right.
+Here we simply select the *tulip* directory and let Tulip generate a tree layout automatically.
+By default (see `Preferences <gui.html#preferences>`_), Tulip displays the corresponding *Spreadsheet View* on the left, and a *Node Link Diagram view* on the right.

 .. note:: The default layout algorithm applied to file system directories is the *Bubble Tree* algorithm, but other layout algorithms are available.